-Carmen Heredia Rodriguez, web reporter, Kaiser Health News, Washington, D.C.
+Carmen Heredia Rodriguez, web reporter, KFF Health News, Washington, D.C.

-Julie Rovner, chief Washington correspondent, Kaiser Health News, Washington, D.C.
+Julie Rovner, chief Washington correspondent, KFF Health News, Washington, D.C.

 Margot Sanger-Katz, Upshot reporter, The New York Times, Washington, D.C.

-Diane Webber, senior project editor, Kaiser Health News, Washington, D.C.
+Diane Webber, senior project editor, KFF Health News, Washington, D.C.